angular/angular/packages/core/src/render3/VIEW_DATA.md

 ## `CONSTS`

 `CONSTS` contain the DOM elements, pipe instances, and local refs.
-The size of the `CONSTS` section is declared in the property `consts` of the component definition.
+The size of the `CONSTS` section is declared in the property `decls` of the component definition.

 ```typescript
 @Component({